Discontinuation of a client or patient information system

 Archiving

-1. Register for the ‘Archiving of old patient data’ service or the Client Data Repository for Social Welfare Services (formerly the Client Data Repository for Social Welfare Services) if this has not already been done.
+1. Register for the Patient Data Repository or the Client Data Repository for Social Welfare Services if this has not already been done.
 Further information on registering for the services:

 2. Agree with the system provider on data collection and dataset formation.
 The system provider is to collect the legacy data from the source system and create a dataset as per the specifications given.